 "'Perceive the world not as it is but what it can be.'
 This motto is behind my decision to choose a public policy major.
 Hailing from a refugee community, I often ask myself how policy recommendations can uplift my community.
 I hope to gain a multidisciplinary education that will allow me to support communities and futures limited only by the extent of one’s dreams."

 – Thang Lian PPS’25.
-Thang’s family emigrated to the US from Myanmar, where his family was an ethnic minority.
+Thang’s family emigrated to the US from Myanmar.

 Featured Centers and Initiatives